UKHomeOffice/core-cloud-aws-secrets-terraform/README.md

 of `aws_secrets` variable in (shared_varibles.tf)[./shared_varibles.tf] - they are made optional.
 A secret can be created with no access by any other resource.

-Either of the github actions/workflows or just a role or both can be provided access.
+Either of the github actions/workflows roles or just IAM roles or both can be provided access.

 Each role name within the `iam_roles` must be an existing (previously created) role.